Birth choices and advice

 Most women do get to see their babies straight after caesarean birth, and it’s also your right to ask for skin-to-skin contact and the chance to breastfeed straight away.
 Skin-to-skin contact helps to keep your baby warm and lets you and baby bond physically straight away.

-Skin-to-skin contact might seem harder because the obstetrician is stitching you up and a paediatrician or midwife is checking your baby.
-Also, your baby might be sleepy because of the medicines you’ve been given.
-But if you have a spinal rather than a general anaesthetic, you should be able to have this important early physical contact with your baby.
+It might be hard to do skin-to-skin contact straight away if the obstetrician is stitching you up and a paediatrician or midwife is checking your baby.
+But if you have a spinal rather than a general anaesthetic, you should still be able to have this early contact with your baby.

 After you’ve had a caesarean, there’s a higher risk of medical problems for each caesarean you have after that.
 For example, there’s an increased chance of the placenta growing into or over the scar inside your uterus.
 There’s also a higher risk of the uterus tearing or rupturing in future pregnancies.
 In rare cases this can lead to a hysterectomy (removal of the uterus).